ikergarcia1996/Self-Driving-Car-in-Video-Games/README.md

   Personal Webpage: https://ikergarcia1996.github.io/Iker-Garcia-Ferrero/
 ```

-This repository is a greatly improved version of the model we published 2 years ago: https://github.com/ikergarcia1996/GTAV-Self-driving-car (by Eritz Yerga and Iker García)
+This repository is a greatly improved version of the model we published some years ago: https://github.com/ikergarcia1996/GTAV-Self-driving-car (by [Aiden Yerga](https://github.com/aidenyg)  and [Iker García](https://github.com/ikergarcia1996))